Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

 - If the problem does not solve with replacement USB cable, then you might have a faulty mainboard.
 Contact Anycubic immediately for a replacement or new machine.
 Firmware updates will not solve the USB issue.
 - Update 15-07-18 : before printing try to remove power cable with no USB plugged in, wait for 1 min then plug power and USB back in.
 Possible cause might be IC Memory buffer issue, unplug the power should reset it.

+### Random resets / Memory errors / USB Read problems
+#### Symptoms
+- The printhead tilts side to side even when mount screw is tightened,
+- The print head sits too high from the FEP and can not lower any more.

+#### How to fix
+- This is unconfirmed solution
+- remove the mount screw
+- remove the four screwes holding the print bed
+- re align and adjust the length of the printhead.

 ### Z Wobble / non random layer artifacts
 #### Symptoms
 - non random layer artifacts visible on print no matter oreintation of print